 I am a Ph.D. candidate in the Religion and Culture concentration in the department of Religious Studies at the University of North Carolina at Chapel Hill.

 Situated broadly between competing transatlantic discourses on maternal labor, my work examines the utility of milk and blood in medieval and early modern Iberian and Andean discourses on religious identity.
-Rather than taking the multi-confessional landscape of early modern Iberia and colonial Latin America as data in itself, I focus on the connection between the social utility of narratives about body fluids and expectations/extractions of maternal labor on both sides of the Atlantic.
-My project relies on an interdisciplinary approach that draws on my training in Religious Studies, History, Anthropology, and Spanish literature.
-As a Foremothers Fellow, my archival research in Sevilla is funded by the Society for Medieval Feminist Scholarship.
+I employ an interdisciplinary approach that draws on my training in Religious Studies, History, and Spanish literature to analyze the connection between the racialization of body fluids and expectations/extractions of maternal labor on both sides of the Atlantic.
+As a 2024 Charlotte W. Newcombe doctoral dissertation fellow/Carpenter fellow, I am currently finishing my dissertation at UNC titled “Spilled Milk, Spilled Blood: Breastmilk, Race, and Religion in Transatlantic Spanish Empire.”
+My archival research in Lima, Peru is funded by the program in Medieval and Early Modern Studies (MEMS) at UNC through the Gilman research and travel grant.
+As a Foremothers fellow, my work in Sevilla, Spain is funded by the Society for Medieval Feminist Scholarship.